 I’ve been there.
 You’re on a business trip and you want to treat yourself to a nice dinner.
 So, you fudge your expense report and claim it as a business meal.
 It’s not a huge deal, right?
 Wrong.
 This is considered fraud and it’s a serious offense.
 If you’re caught, you could be fired or even jailed.

+Suppose you find an error on your co-worker’s expense report.
+Do you tell them about it?
+Or do you let them slide?
 This is a tough one.
 On the one hand, you don’t want to get your co-worker in trouble.
 But on the other hand, if you don’t say anything, you could be accused of being an accomplice.
-The best thing to do in this situation is to talk to your boss or HR department and get their opinion.

 4. Taking Credit for Someone Else’s Work